 Costs (compared to "no change") Benefits (compared to "no change") Strengthened cooperation between Policyholders No cost.
 Home and Host supervisors would improve policyholder protection.
 The joint assessment by Home and No material impact.
 Insurers can already be subject to joint on-site inspection according to the Decision on Collaboration.
-Host supervisory authorities provides Insurers more visibility for insurers on the ilisuicis remedial actions to be taken (if any) as the Decision on Condooration. a follow-up of the joint on-site inspection.
+Host supervisory authorities provides Insurers more visibility for insurers on the insurers remedial actions to be taken (if any) as a follow-up of the joint on-site inspection.
 Supervisors Extra effort and cost for the Home supervisor Stronger coordination role to EIOPA.
 Supervisors to cooperate with the Host supervisor.
-A joint on-site inspection would allow

-186 For instance, five of the six cross-border failures which occurred in France concerned the specific business of assurance dommages-ouvrage, where the bulk of the claims occurs, at the earliest, 10 years after the premium was paid.
+A joint on-site inspection would allow assurance dommages-ouvrage, where the bulk of the claims occurs, at the earliest, 10 years after the premium was paid.
 Based on this experience, the French and Italian supervisory authorities are of the view that joint onsite inspections could have facilitated the identification of issues and a common view of the situation of the insurers concerned.